I work with transfer students from eastern Kansas and all states to the north and east.

 I was so afraid to ask for help my freshman year because I didn't want to appear stupid.
 Luckily, I got up the nerve to talk to my philosophy professor after failing two papers.
 He met with me each week to go over the readings and helped me understand the concepts before writing my papers.
 Without asking for help, I am sure I would have failed the entire class.

-Take a study break and go to Pillsbury Crossing to swim or wade in the water on an unusually warm spring day!
+A Manhattan must-do is to take a study break and go to Pillsbury Crossing to swim or wade in the water on an unusually warm spring day!

 As a graduate of the electronic journalism program, I wanted to be the next Katie Couric or Diane Sawyer, but when I took the admissions representative job at K-State Salina, I found a new passion that was much more personal and rewarding than news reporting.
 Working with college students and helping them make one of the most pivotal decisions of their lives is a great career.